-Students may drop, add, or change courses after registration by the drop/add deadline by the second Monday of the term or as specified in the Academic Calendar.
-Requests to add courses must be made using the Course Change Request Form and submitted online through the MyUCW Student Portal.
-To drop from courses, under My Courses > Course Registration in the MyUCW Student Portal.
-There is no academic or financial penalty and dropped course(s) will not appear on the student's transcript.
+Students may drop, add or change courses after registration by the drop/add deadline by the second Monday of the term or as specified in the Academic Calendar.
+Students can drop their courses from the portal, under My Courses > Course Registration.
+There is no academic or financial penalty for courses dropped before the deadline.

 Students are expected to enrol in the course sections they prefer during the enrolment period.
 Changes will only occur when there is space in another section.
-Students may not add additional courses to their term registration after the drop/add deadline except with the written permission of the Department Chair.
+Students may not add additional courses to their term registration after the drop/add deadline except with the approval of the Academic Department.

-For complete policy regulations and procedures, refer to Policy 9017 Course Changes & Course Withdrawals.
+For complete policy regulations and procedures, refer to Policy 9017-Course Changes & Course Withdrawals.

-Students who withdraw from a course before the drop/add deadline will have their course fees refunded according to Policy 3001 Student Tuition Refunds.
+Students who withdraw from a course before the drop/add deadline will have their course fees refunded according to Policy 3001-Student Tuition Refunds.